ManavGhaiCode/cpps_old/README.md

 In the following code it looks like only 2 console are created but if you think about the lolInfinity is a recursive function you make a console which makes console and the console which was made also makes consoles and so on. 🌋🌋🌋 no more ram left ):

-and get the zip verson and unzip it.

 ## SORRY

 I would like to SORRY because of the 5 typos history.